 - Internet communicators and video conference tools (Google Meet, Skype, Zoom),

-- Cloud applications, such as the text editor or online calculation sheets (Google Docs, Excel in OneDrive),
+- Cloud applications, like a text editor or online calculation sheets (Google Docs, Excel in OneDrive),

-- Set of services for developers, dedicated to creating the infrastructure and own application (Google Cloud Platform, Amazon Web Services, Microsoft Azure).
+- Set of services for developers dedicated to creating web or mobile applications and other IT products (Google Cloud Platform, Amazon Web Services, Microsoft Azure).

-The cloud does not require installing any software on the device – user have constant access to files and applications via the internet browser.
-This is possible thanks to the devices that belong to the service provider and are network connected 24/7.
-In order for these devices to operate without obstacles, the temperature and the humidity in the Data Center has to be suitable.
+You don’t have to install any software on your device to use the cloud – you have constant access to files and applications via an internet browser.
+Provider’s devices are constantly on and connected to the internet 24/7.
+For these devices to operate without obstacles, the temperature and humidity in the data centre have to be suitable.
 The devices should also be secured against damage, water or fire and their access should be strictly monitored.

-Technological giants, such as Google, have a number of Data Centers connected with each other, by means of which the Google Cloud has global impact and the services run just as fast in Warsaw, as in New York or Sydney.
+Technological giants, such as Google, have many connected server rooms (called data centres).
+Thanks to that Google Cloud products are available globally, and services run just as fast in Warsaw as in New York or Sydney.

 The Google Cloud Network – map presenting the fibre connections between Data Centers

-Private, public, hybrid, multi-cloud – types of corporate clouds
+Private, public, hybrid, multi-cloud – types of clouds

 Companies can use various types of computing clouds:

-- public cloud – devices belong to external service providers (for e.g. Google or Microsoft) and are part of the global network; the public cloud offers a number of ready solutions, for example an application for communication or infrastructure services;
+- public cloud – devices belong to external service providers (e.g., Google or Microsoft) and are part of the global network; a public cloud offers many ready services, for example an application for communication or infrastructure services;

-- hybrid cloud – combination of the public and private cloud or public cloud with on-premise data centre.
+- hybrid cloud – a combination of a public and private cloud or public cloud with on-premise data centre.

 Cloud computing should not be associated only with disk space.
 In most cases, it’s a set of advanced out-of-the-box tools and services.
-Here are some examples on how companies can use the cloud:
+Here are some examples of how companies can use a cloud:

-- team edition of documents – text documents, presentations calculation sheets; the introduced changes will be saved automatically and will be instantly available to co-workers,
+- team edition in real-time – changes made in one online file will be saved automatically and instantly available to co-workers,

 - automatic back-up and retrieving files,

-- setting up your own website in the cloud – which guarantees larger stability and cost clarity than any hosting,
+- setting up a website in a cloud, which guarantees better stability and cost transparency than any hosting,

-Here you can check the examples of a corporate use of the cloud:
+Here you can check examples of cloud usage in companies:

-- How does CCIG Group ensure data security with G Suite?
+- How does CCIG Group ensure data security with Google Workspace?